HiFi-Syn: Hierarchical Granularity Discrimination for High-Fidelity Synthesis of MR Images with Structure Preservation: Methods

 \subsubsection{Global-level Granularity Discrimination (GGD)}

-To mitigate the decline in performance during the test phase when structural annotations are not accessible, we further introduce a global-level granularity discrimination (GGD) here, by adding a set of global-level memory items to BMB.
-The integration of GGD into BMB is seamless and can be implemented similarly to PGD, as described in Section~\ref{sec:PGD}.
-For symmetry, the number of entity items belonging to GGD is equal to the sum of those in PGD.

 Similar to the previous SGD, the global anatomical content from the same entity should remain consistent, regardless of the target modalities to which it is translated.
-To achieve this, we leverage the entire content feature $ z^c_{m_i}$ and apply contrastive learning loss, which is similar to the equation~(\ref{eq:SGD}) but with $w_{s_i}=1$.
-For the sake of avoiding redundancy, we refrain from restating the formulation here.
+To ensure this consistency, we leverage the entire content feature $ z^c_{m_i}$ and apply a contrastive learning loss, which is similar to the equation~(\ref{eq:SGD}) but with $w_{s_i}=1$.
+Content features from identical subjects constitute positive pairs and are denoted by $ \Omega_{c}^+ $.
+Conversely, features from disparate subjects are considered negative pairs.
+The formulation is as follows: